 Common Law powers of detention?

-Just browsed the recent judgment in Clark v The Chief Constable of Merseyside Police [2023] EWHC 2565 (KB) and was a bit confused.
+Just browsed the recent judgment in Clark v Chief Constable of Merseyside Police [2023] EWHC 2565 (KB) and was a bit confused.
 It references “common law powers” for detaining people without specific lawful authority.

 Interestingly it’s noted at Para 64 that the defence relied upon this and the Judge requested authority but the argument was later withdrawn.
 Then at Para 65 the Judge comments that